 In February 2009, Iran successfully launched a small, low-earth satellite on a Safir-2 rocket (range about 155 miles).
 The Pentagon said the launch was "clearly a concern of ours" because "there are dual-use capabilities here which could be applied toward the development of long-range missiles."
 Iran has claimed additional satellite launches since, including the launch and return of a vehicle carrying a small primate in December 2013.
-Iran was said to be readying the Simorgh vehicle for a space launch in March 2016, but the launch has not been reported to date.
+In March 2016, Iran was said to be readying the Simorgh vehicle for a space launch, but the launch has not been reported to date.

-The U.S, intelligence community indicates that these vehicles could provide Iran the means to produce an ICBM.
-However, U.S. officials had long asserted that Iran might be capable of developing an intercontinental ballistic missile (3,000 mile range) by 2015.
+The U.S. defense and intelligence community assesses that these vehicles could be configured as ballistic missiles of intercontinental ballistic ranges (ICBM: 3,000 mile or more range).
 However, the U.S. intelligence community has not stated that Iran has produced an ICBM, to date.